 And if you (or your lawyer) suspect that the insurer engaged in any improper claims practice prohibited by state law, an additional claim on those grounds may get their attention in a claim letter.
 For instance, Illinois statute (215 ILCS 5/154.6) lists numerous acts prohibited as improper claims practice, including the refusal to pay claims without conducting a reasonable investigation based on all available information.

 If the insurance company has a formal appeals process -- and many of them do -- then your attorney may have a better opportunity to negotiate a settlement, as opposed to a one-sided demand for damages.
 This may include the use of arbitration to resolve the matter.
 Some states, including New Jersey, require insurers to provide a formal appeals process for denied claims.

 When Does it Make Sense to File a Lawsuit?

 If the insurer denies your attorney's claim, you may consider filing a lawsuit against the insurance company.
 But keep in mind, your attorney will not want to put much effort into a claim that either has little chance of succeeding or where they suspect you haven't given them the whole story (or are lying outright).
 In some cases, the cost of a lawsuit may outweigh the amount of damages, which means even a victory in court could end up costing more than doing nothing.

 Car accidents are never pleasant, whether they result in catastrophic injury or just a scratched bumper.
 But if the other party's insurance denies your claim, even though you were not at fault, things can go from bad to worse.
-If you need help deciding what to do, consider having an insurance lawyer review your claim at no cost to you.
+If you need help deciding what to do, consider getting legal help from an attorney with experience in car accidents law.